Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/presentation_slides/_index.md

 topic_needs_review: true
 prerequisites:
   soft:
-  - national-qualifications-framework\ncit\presenting-your-findings
+  - national-qualifications-framework/ncit/presenting-your-findings
 ---
 Submit the final version of your presentation slides from your design thinking sprint to fulfill the presentation requirements.

-Ensure this document meets the standards and criteria in {{% contentlink path="national-qualifications-framework\ncit\presenting-your-findings" %}}
+Ensure this document meets the standards and criteria in {{% contentlink path="national-qualifications-framework/ncit/presenting-your-findings" %}}

 It should be labeled like: FirstName LastName - Research Notes